MyPureCloud/developer-center-blog/source/2025-02-18-configuring-postman/index.md

 *Note that you can also store your OAuth Client IDs in the Postman Vault, and update the Client ID configuration in the different collections to reference the value from the vault.*

+Next, we'll examine how to set up the OAuth Implicit Grant.

 ### Using OAuth Implicit Grant

-You will need one OAuth Client with Grant Type set to `Token Implicit Grant`.
+You will need an OAuth Client with Grant Type set to `Token Implicit Grant`.
 You can [create a new OAuth Client](https://help.mypurecloud.com/?p=188023) or use one you have already configured.

 #### Genesys Cloud Configuration